anuragmandal0110/firebase-decorators/README.md

 ```
 ### @PrimaryKey Decorator

 The document id to read the document from can be marked as the primary key in the model.

-Use the PrimaryKey decorator to mark the class field.
-This field should be initialized for all the functionalities to work, Otherwise an error will be thrown during runtime.
+This field **should** be initialized for all the functionalities to work, Otherwise an error will be thrown during runtime.
 The field can be initialized either using the constructor or directly.

 #### Constructor